11. pyxc: Statement Blocks

 In REPL mode, a blank line ends the current indented block immediately — the same behavior as the Python REPL.

-- Blank lines and comment-only lines do not affect indentation.
+- Blank lines and comment-only lines do not affect indentation in file mode.
+In REPL mode, a blank line closes the current block immediately.

 - A block opens after

-:followed by a newline and a deeper indent level.
+:followed by a newline and a deeper indentation level.

 Parse-Time Variable Tracking

-Assignment to an undeclared variable is a parse-time error in chapter 11:
+Assignment to an undeclared variable is a parse-time error:

 ready> x = 1